ansys/pysystem-coupling/README.rst

 * ``AWP_ROOT<NNN>`` - these are standard environment variables that are automatically set by Ansys installations, where ``<NNN>`` is a version number (such as 261 for Ansys 26 R1).
-As noted above, if multiple such variables are set, the one with the highest version number is used.
+As noted above, if multiple such variables are set, the one with the highest recognized version number is used.

 If ``SYSC_ROOT`` or ``AWP_ROOT`` is set but does not refer to a valid installation, PySystemCoupling fails at that point, rather than attempting to use the next variable.